painlessanalytics/wp-plugin-painlessanalytics/readme.txt

 = 0.9.3 =
 * 10/01/2024
 * Added documentation of use of a 3rd Party or external service (Painless Analytics)
+* Moved API url to be a private member variable of the Painless Analytics class
+* Fixed Internationalization issue: text domain not set in the header.php
+* Made sanitizeSettings() a member function (no longer static) to reference member variables of object

 = 0.9.2 =
 * 08/26/2024